base2Services/cfn-vpn/docs/routes.md

 ## Route Limits

-Client VPN have a number or service limits associated with it some of which can be increased and may need to be increased by default.
+Client VPN have a number of service limits associated with it some of which can be increased and may need to be increased by default.

 | Name | Default | Adjustable |
 | --- | --- | --- |